DavidKovar/payment-tracker/readme.md

 ###  Compiling & Testing

-Program can be compiled and Tested using Maven.
+Program can be compiled and tested using Maven.

 for testing use: